Hollies (1965 album)

 Hollies is the Hollies' third studio album for Parlophone.
 It is also referred to as Hollies '65 to differentiate it from the similarly titled 1974 album.
 It went to No. 8 in the UK album charts.
 Originally available in mono only, it was reissued in stereo under the title Reflection in 1969.
 In 1997, British EMI put both mono and stereo versions of this album onto a single CD.

 Of the twelve tracks on this album, only "So Lonely" was issued on 45 in Great Britain; even then, it was the B-side to the 1965 hit "Look Through Any Window", a song recorded concurrent with the rest of this album.
 On the original album, only five of the twelve songs are band originals, attributed at the time to the pseudonym "L. Ransford" but actually written by Allan Clarke, Tony Hicks and Graham Nash.
 The rest were covers.

-In Scandinavia "Very Last Day" and "Too Many People" were issued on 45, with the former becoming a major hit in Sweden.
+In Scandinavia the Gospel song, "Very Last Day" and "Too Many People" were issued on 45, with the former becoming a major hit in Sweden.
+"Very Last Day" was a Christian/Gospel song first released by Peter, Paul, and Mary, dealing with the Christian concept of judgement day and the equality all mankind will feel when facing it, and the topic aligned well with the cultural climate at the time.
+Due to the success of "Very Last Day" in Sweden, they made numerous performances (including Top of the Pops) that aired around the same time, to promote it, and it has been categorized as one of their greatest hits.

 The song "Put Yourself in My Place" (written by Clarke, Hicks and Nash) was also recorded by Episode Six and became their 1966 debut single.